dylan-lang/dylan-programming-book/source/start.rst

     - library.dylan
     - hello.dylan

+.. topic:: Comparison with C:

-*Comparison with C:* The following analogies may help you to understand how the elements of Dylan programs correspond to elements of C programs:
+   The following analogies may help you to understand how the elements of Dylan programs correspond to elements of C programs:

    - The *program files* are similar to *.c* files in C.
    - The *library file* is similar to a C header file.
    - The *LID file* is similar to a *makefile*, which is used in certain C development environments.

 Components of a Dylan program
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~